skhasimahmed/password-generator/README.md

+# Password Generator

+An online tool built with React to generate random password strong that consists characters, numbers, and symbols.

+It generates a random string each time you click on the Generate button.
+Also, it allows to copy the generated password to the Clipboard.

+# React Concepts

+In this demo, following concepts are used.

+** Components
+** Hooks (useState(), useEffect(), etc.)

+## Development server

+To install it on your local server, clone this repository and run `npm install`.
+Once the installation is completed, run `npm run dev` for a dev server.
+Navigate to `http://localhost:5173/`.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.